-The third edition of the UNOSDP Youth Leadership Program (YLP) took place in Macolin, Switzerland, from 25 September to 5 October 2012.
+The third edition of the UNOSDP Youth Leadership Programme (YLP) took place in Macolin, Switzerland, from 25 September to 5 October 2012.
 The camp brought together 26 participants (16 young women, 10 young men) from Sub-Saharan Africa and the Palestinian Territories.
 It was organised by the UN Office on Sport for Development and Peace (UNOSDP), in collaboration with Right To Play and the Swiss Federal Office of Sport (FOSPO), as well as several other partner organizations.

 The Swiss Federal Office of Sport (FOSPO), headquartered in Macolin, is the Swiss federal government’s centre for expertise in sports and a part of the Swiss Federal Department of Defence, Civil Protection and Sports.